earlduque/ServiceNow-Developer-Training/Catalog Items - Flow.md

 * To approve or reject an approval you can either go here: <https://snsandbox.ucsd.edu/its?id=approvals>
 * To complete a Catalog Task, go to the newly created request item and scroll down to the "Catalog Tasks" related list

-Did everything happen that you expected?
+Did everything happen that you expected? **If this is not working for you, double check your Catalog Item to see if your Process Engine > Flow has your Flow there.**

 As an additional note: we do have some other standards regarding what should always be included in a catalog item and flow, but you'll learn those as time progresses.